Frequently Asked Questions (FAQ)

 What spatial requirements does the product need?

 All exercises can be performed while sitting.
-Therefore, you need at least one seat and about 1.50 m of free space in each direction so that the arms can be stretched out.
+Therefore, you need at least one seat and about 1.50m of free space in each direction so that the arms can be stretched out.
 You can also move around in the application by walking if you wish.
-In this case, you will need a free area of 2×2 meters.
+In this case, you need a free area of 2×2 meters.

-For use, at least one arm and one hand must be mobile.
+At least one arm and one hand must be movable for use.

-In the current exercises, this includes the ability to voluntarily bend and stretch the index and middle or ring finger.
-Turning the head about 60° to the right and left is necessary.
-Use with a visual aid is possible without problems; however, visual and perceptual ability in both eyes is elementary.
-In addition, intact speech comprehension as well as reading ability is required.
+In the current exercises, this includes the ability to voluntarily flex and extend the index and middle or ring fingers.
+The rotation of the head by about 60° to the right and left is necessary.
+Use with a visual aid is possible without problems; however, vision and perception ability in both eyes is elementary.
+In addition, an intact understanding of language as well as reading ability is required.

-You do not need any special technical equipment.
+You do not need any additional technical equipment.
 Only a stable and password-protected W-LAN network is necessary.